Mobile banking was on the rise even before the pandemic, but its adoption further accelerated in the year 2020.

 More Ways to Enhance Your App Experience

 Push notifications are an important piece of your communication strategy, but there are a variety of other ways to build strong customer relationships and create a seamless app experience.
 A clear and educational onboarding process can help to engage users, promote core app features, and boost long-term retention.
-Learn why your app onboarding experience matters and how to set your users up for success by checking out the article below.
+Learn why your app onboarding experience matters and how to set your users up for success by checking out this article: How to Build and Effective Mobile App Onboarding Process.